raas-dev/configent/README.md

 💡: See alias `v` for starting, shelling into, stopping and deleting a VM.

-VMs are provisioned by [cloud-init](https://cloudinit.readthedocs.io/en/latest/) on boot by pulling and running `install.sh` from this repo's main branch.
+VMs are provisioned by [cloud-init](https://cloudinit.readthedocs.io/en/latest/) on boot by pulling and running `install.sh` from this repository's main branch.

 ⚠️: Regardless of pulling main, the version to install is defined in `install.sh` and is only updated by `release.sh`.